anyaevostinar/anyaevostinar.github.io/classes/257-f23/prep-cl.md

 ## Advanced Learning Objectives
 After class, you should be able to:
+* Design a minimal command-line interface app that includes a usage statement and several features

 ## Readings
 To achieve the basic learning objectives, you should read the following before class: